Welcome to TheCrewRp "How to Play" guide!

 Welcome to the server!
 We have a team called Outreach who are here to make your first steps into the city, and the community at large, easy!
 Outreach will help organise tours, help with installation, get you started and help answer any questions you may have.
 There is even a place on the application that allows you to request a tour.
 Even if you don't request assistance up front, they're always around to assist you.
 If you ahve any questions hit up the #ask-outreach channel and if you want to organise a tour use @tour-guide in ask-Outreach or DM any Outreach member.

-In the Discord, you can determine who is in Outreach by the blue coloring of their name.
+In the Discord, you can determine who is in Outreach by the pink coloring of their name.
 Their role is also listed separately in the member list sidebar.

 Outreach-led Technical Set Up and In Character Tours

 Outreach can give hands-on support getting your game set up (if you so require) and give organise tours of the city.
 The tour will show you around to basic places to help you get started, give you some guaranteed roleplay and go over key skills, like seatbelts and Tweeter, so you survive and thrive in Los Santos.

 Your first flight into the city will bring you to Los Santos International Airport!
 This is where you will create your character.
 IMPORTANT: When going through Character Creation, the Enter key will automatically advance you to the appearance menu (while you're filling out your bio) or complete Character Creation (if you are already editing your appearance).